 Figure 5: Tracking the PM2.5 (µg/m3) event across north-west France

 As countries across Europe continued with their lockdown measures, or similar travel restrictions, we seen urban levels of NO2 significantly decrease as a result of reduced emissions from transport sources.
 The same cannot be said about PM (both PM10 and PM2.5) levels.
 This is because there are multiple sources of PM and meteorology plays a far greater part in their movement and distribution.

 As we focus on urban pollution, we can sometimes ignore the wider impacts of air pollution on the environment.
 We should remember that air pollution, irrespective of its sources shows no respect for local authority boundaries or national borders.
 The pollution that we release through our everyday activities contributes to poor air quality and human health issues, can cause environmental damage due to nutrient enrichment or direct toxicity and through the combined impacts contribute to climate change.

-The Scottish Environment Protection Agency has created a visualisation tool that presents domestic and European Environment Agency (EEA) air quality data.
-The tool allows the user to view data across individual countries, identifying transboundary events, whilst also allowing simple comparisons between cities and nations.
-This tool is publically available for use and can be found at the following
+The Scottish Environment Protection Agency has created a series of bespoke visualisation tools that present domestic and European Environment Agency (EEA) air quality data.
+The tools allow the user to view data across individual countries, identifying transboundary events, whilst also allowing simple comparisons between cities and nations.
+These tools are publically available for use and can be found at the following

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.